Nagdl/RPS-minigame/README.md

 - **CSS** – for styling and responsive layout
 - **JavaScript** – for game logic and interactivity
 - **Font Awesome** – for using hand gesture icons
+- **IBM Granite AI** – as a generative AI assistant to help with code generation and UI design

 ## Features